Show All Answers

 Planning permits are required for most new development projects, new businesses, or projects requiring special exceptions from City Zoning standards, like setback adjustments, variances or modifications of parking standards.

 Permit applications are available at the Public Counter at City Hall and on the City’s website.
-The City’s Planning Department processes zoning and other discretionary land use permit applications.
+The City’s Community Development Department processes zoning and other discretionary land use permit applications.
 Most permit applications require public notice and/or a public hearing.
-The Planning Director can take final action on some types of minor permits; however most development permit applications require final action by the five-member Planning Commission or the City Council.
+The Community Development Director can take final action on some types of minor permits; however most development permit applications require final action by the five-member Planning Commission or the City Council.

 The time required to get a Planning permit varies, depending upon the type and number of permits required, and on the size and complexity of your project.
 Generally, most minor permit applications that don’t require a public hearing or environmental review are processed within six to ten weeks from the date the City receives a complete application.
 Permit applications for larger, more complex development projects can typically require six months to one year to process, sometimes longer, especially if an environmental impact report is required.